Suncor’s youngest field supervisor thrives on opportunity.

 LEADERSHIP AND INDUSTRY ISSUES

-CM: What attracted you to the oil and gas industry?
+How did you get involved in the oil and gas industry?

 THE PERSONAL SIDE